 Future Executive Leader Development Program

 The Future Executive Leader Development Program is jointly run by Mizuho and an external business school.
 High potential employees at the senior management level are identified from a diverse pool of candidates on a group–wide and global basis and their leadership capabilities are strategically developed through the program.
-Candidates are given equal opportunity regardless of nationality, gender, work history, or the length and/or trajectory of their careers at Mizuho and are selected from among all fields within our banking, trust banking, securities, asset management, and think tank business areas.
+Candidates are given equal opportunity regardless of nationality, gender, work history, or the length and/or trajectory of their careers at Mizuho and are selected from among all fields within our banking, trust banking, securities, asset management, and research & consulting business areas.